Introduction

 Much of the shooting took place over the summer months.
 It wasn’t unusual for the temperature in the shade to reach 127 degrees Fahrenheit.
 Omar Sharif had the misfortune to be cast in a black garment.
 Every night, while undressing, he found the inside of his outfit turned pure white.
 That’s how much salt his body lost every day after sweating in the sweltering heat for hours on end.

-Freddie Young and his film crew had quickly realized that these photographic monsters and the desert did not work well with each other.
+Things were not faring any better for the film’s technical crew.
+Lawrence Of Arabia was shot in a 65-millimeter widescreen format.
+As a result, this necessitated the use of extremely heavy and bulky cameras.
+Freddie Young and his film crew quickly realized that these photographic monsters and the desert did not work well with each other.
 Additionally, the shifting ground would often prevent the crew from being able to repeat the exact same shot twice.
 In addition, sand grains would often get blown directly into the camera’s mechanisms.
 This would cause numerous breakdowns.

 Coffee Cup Chaos

-If they shot a take with a camel crossing the frame, and needed to re-do it for any reason, someone would go out with a broom.
+Keeping the pristine landscape on Lawrence Of Arabia “unsullied” often proved to be an incredible challenge.
+For instance, if someone had come to visit the camp via jeep and approached from the wrong angle, the crew would have to go out and painstakingly sweep out all of the tire tracks.
+If they shot a take with a camel crossing the frame and needed to redo it for any reason, someone would go out with a broom.
 They would then “backtrack” or erase all their footprints as they returned behind the camera.
 Things as innocuous as a coffee cup could lead to major delays.

 Inevitably a gust of wind would sweep through the camp and blow an unattended white receptacle out into the desert.
 With shooting halted, someone would have to walk (or drive) out into the shot, retrieving the cup.
-They then would “sweep” up their own tracks to remove any vestiges of civilization from the supposed untamed wilderness.
+They then would “sweep” up their tracks to remove any vestiges of civilization from the supposed untamed wilderness.

-It also wasn’t uncommon for Lean to postpone shots, sometimes for several hours, until the sun imbued the surroundings with specific hues.
+These types of delays combined with Lean’s perfectionist tendencies turned Lawrence Of Arabia into a horrendous shoot.
+Even when filming extremely wide shots, the director insisted that it be the actual actors riding their camels on the horizon.
+It also wasn’t uncommon for the director to postpone shots, sometimes for several hours, until the sun imbued the surroundings with specific hues.
 Sandstorms seemingly came out of nowhere and often put the production on hold for days at a time.

 An Unforgiving Landscape